Judge says he’ll appoint monitor for Donald Trump’s company

 “The Trump Organization has a persistent record of not complying with existing court orders,” Wallace said.
 “It should not be incumbent on the court or the attorney general to spend the next year looking over their shoulder, making sure assets aren’t sold or the company restructured.”

 Trump sued James in Florida on Wednesday, seeking to block her from having any oversight over the family trust that controls his company.
-Trump’s 35-page complaint rehashed some claims from his previously dismissed lawsuit against James in federal court in New York, including that her investigation of him is a “political witch hunt.”
+Trump’s 35-page complaint rehashed some claims from his previously dismissed lawsuit against James in federal court in New York.

 Wallace said at Thursday’s hearing that James’ office is seeking to stop “fraudulent activities that are ongoing at the Trump Organization” and wants safeguards in place so that the company can’t just sell off assets, such as Trump Tower and an office building at 40 Wall Street, that could eventually be used to pay a potential lawsuit judgment.